 Once logged on, a web workspace launches in the browser.
 Different levels of users within the system (Initiators, Approvers, Managers, System Administrators) will each have a workspace tailored to their role.
 This is where users can:

 The first stage is to open a capital expenditure request form to gather and display information about the capital expense.
-The CapEx requisition form may be based upon the layout and fields of your existing paper form to aid familiarity and should allow users to add comments, upload images, or add documents to support the submission.
+The CapEx requisition form may be based upon the layout and fields of your existing paper capital expenditure approval template to aid familiarity and should allow users to add comments, upload images, or add documents to support the submission.

 At this stage, it is important to say, we have not shown every possible feature in our example e.g., the form is in English but the platform includes the ability to automatically translate a form into the user’s local language.
 Furthermore, you can configure other localisations, such as converting times and dates to local time zones and displaying them in localised formats.